mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 Thus while GDP emerged as a main unit rather than the whole game, in play testing with others the wider focus of making an engaging game came into focus.
 Particularly the shift to wider sense of game as an enjoyable experience for others AND???

-There is a utility of GDP as a unit of analysis for the researcher too...
+Thus it makes sense to user GDP implementation as a unit of analysis for the researcher due to the following reasons:

 - There is a practicality in terms of defining possible boundaries of what to analyse in depth.
 - There is a more frequent iteration present - usually a period of playtesting after each new pattern added.